First-Year Spring Admission

 No. This is a special program for students to enroll at mid‐year.
 If you are unable to enroll in January, we encourage you to reapply for admission for a future date.

-Students who are offered a place on Cornell’s wait list for the College of Agriculture and Life Sciences or College of Arts and Sciences must complete the Wait List Reply form and answer “yes, I would like to be considered for First-Year Spring Admission” when prompted.
+Students who are offered a place on Cornell’s wait list for the College of Business: Hotel Administration or College of Arts and Sciences must complete the Wait List Reply form and answer “yes, I would like to be considered for First-Year Spring Admission” when prompted.
 Priority consideration will be given to students who reply by April 10.

 Is financial aid available for students enrolling in January?
 How will arriving in January impact my award?

-Will I still be able to study abroad as part of my academic program if I enter?
+Will I still be able to study abroad as part of my academic program if I enter in January?

 Each of Cornell's undergraduate colleges and schools has a designated Study Abroad Advisor who will work with you to plan your academic program, including study abroad options.